 - Bogs down in wet snow.

-The downside with this machine is that it just isn’t designed to handle deep snow.
+The downside with this machine from Snow Joe is that it just isn’t designed to handle deep snow.
 The manufacturers specs says it’s good for up to 6 inches, but it works best with 4 inches or less.
 It also doesn’t handle wet snow very well.

 This is generally a good machine, as long as you use it for what it was designed for.
 Use this on the light snow close to the house and you’ll be just fine.
 It can even work well on small driveways.